MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 5. Select the **Choose an existing authentication context (preview)** option.

+6. In the dropdown list, choose the authentication context that you want to use.

     ![Screenshot of Azure AD authentication context sensitivity label settings](media/aad-authentication-context-label-setting.png)

-6. Click **Next** to the **Review your settings and finish** screen, and then click **Save label**.
+7. Click **Next** until you are on the **Review your settings and finish** page, and then click **Save label**.

-Once the label has been updated, guests accessing a SharePoint site (or the Files tab in a team) with that label will be required to agree to the terms of use before gaining access to that site.
+Once the label has been updated, guests accessing a SharePoint site (or the **Files** tab in a team) with that label will be required to agree to the terms of use before gaining access to that site.

 ## See also